SlashDevSlashGnoll/slashdevslashgnoll.github.io/_posts/2020-11-29-unit-testing-combine.md

   <br>
 ### Scheduled work
-The other major benefit of the `TestScheduler` is that any work that gets scheduled on it via `receive:on:` or `subscribe:on:` will be executed when the clock advances after being queued.
-In our unit test we would create our view model by passing in the `TestScheduler` for both the background and ui schedulers like so:
+The other major benefit of the `TestScheduler` is that any work that gets scheduled on it via `receive:on:` or `subscribe:on:` will be executed when the clock advances after that work is queued.
+In our unit test we would create our view model as we did in the production code but we will pass in the `TestScheduler` for both the background and ui schedulers like so:

 ~~~swift
 let sut = ForgotPasswordViewModel(uiInputs: uiInputs,